itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 import warnings
 ```

-​	For specific instructions, see the description document of PD device.
+​For specific instructions, see the description document of PD device.

-​	By adding the runtime function module to the file name, you can ensure the orderly storage of simulation results without data overlay or overwriting during multiple simulation runs.
+​By adding the runtime function module to the file name, you can ensure the orderly storage of simulation results without data overlay or overwriting during multiple simulation runs.

 ```python
 start = time.time()